Skip to main content

 Progress so far

-The Wadjemup Project Progress Report details the historical and contemporary events and issues that underpin the Project, including an overview of the long-term concealment of Aboriginal prison history on the island, the impacts on Aboriginal people across generations, and the efforts of the people who have contributed to reconciliation and the search for truth, acknowledgement and commemoration of the Aboriginal men and boys who were incarcerated and died on the island.
+The Wadjemup Project Progress Report details the historical and contemporary events and issues that underpin the Project.
+It includes an overview of the long-term concealment of Aboriginal prison history on the island, the impacts on Aboriginal people across generations, and the efforts of the people who have contributed to reconciliation and the search for truth, acknowledgement and commemoration of the Aboriginal men and boys who were incarcerated and died on the island.

 A suite of projects and activities, including state-wide community consultations, have been undertaken since the 1980s.
 The more recent developments facilitated by RIA are outlined below:

-- 2021: The Wadjemup Project established the Wadjemup Whadjuk Cultural Authority Reference Group to lead state-wide consultation regarding the future of the Wadjemup Aboriginal Burial Gound and the Quod.
-Members appointed are Neville Collard, Herbert Bropho, Farley Garlett, Margaret Colbung, Elizabeth Hayden, Karen Jacobs, Jenny Garlett, Cheryl Phillips, Elizabeth Hayden, Ezra Jacobs-Smith, Barry Winmar, Nick Abraham, Steven Jacobs, Vivienne Hansen, John McGuire, Norm Pickett, Patrick Egan and Tania Jacobs.
+• 2021: The Wadjemup Project established the Wadjemup Whadjuk Cultural Authority Reference Group to lead state-wide consultation regarding the future of the Wadjemup Aboriginal Burial Gound and the Quod.
+Members appointed are Neville Collard, Herbert Bropho, Farley Garlett, Margaret Colbung, Elizabeth Hayden and Karen Jacobs, Jenny Garlett, Cheryl Phillips, Elizabeth Hayden, Ezra Jacobs-Smith, Barry Winmar, Nick Abraham, Steven Jacobs, Vivienne Hansen, John McGuire, Norm Pickett, Patrick Egan, and Tania Jacobs.

-- 2024: Wadjemup Wirin Bidi (Spirit Trail) ceremonial week held to carry out Sorry Business, facilitate healing and commemorate the Aboriginal men and boys who were imprisoned on the island between 1838 and 1931.
-A public Commemoration Ceremony, held on 9 November, concluded the week-long private men’s and women’s ceremonies.
+• 2024: Wadjemup Wirin Bidi (Spirit Trail) ceremonial week held to carry out Sorry Business, facilitate healing and commemorate the Aboriginal men and boys who were imprisoned on the island between 1838 and 1931.
+A public Commemoration Ceremony, held on 9 November, concluded the week-long private men’s and women’s cultural Ceremonies.